 - Special Benefit (where you would qualify for Parenting Payment or Newstart Allowance but you do not meet residency requirements)

-Please note, The Commonwealth Government introduced measures to increase immunisation rates across the national community.
-As a result, from 1 January 2016, conscientious objection to vaccines was removed as an exemption category, and children who are not immunised are unable to receive the Child Care Benefit, and Child Care Rebate, as well as the Family Tax Benefit Part A end of year supplement payments.
+Please note: The Commonwealth Government introduced measures to increase immunisation rates across the national community.
+As a result, from 1 January 2016, conscientious objection to vaccines was removed as an exemption category, and children who are not immunised are unable to receive the Child Care Subsidy, as well as the Family Tax Benefit Part A end of year supplement payments.

-AEIOU advises that if your child is not immunised for medically approved reasons this new policy will not apply.
+AEIOU advises that, if your child is not immunised for medically approved reasons, this policy will not apply.